 lorlatinib (PF-06463922) — Pfizer

 A Phase 2 clinical trial has shown Lorlatinib (a tyrosine kinase inhibitor) is effective in the majority of ROS1+ non-small cell lung cancer patients, and treats cancer in the brain as well as the body.
 It has the potential to overcome certain resistance mutations that develop during treatment with crizotinib, and is well tolerated.
+It is available to ROS1+ NSCLC patients via expanded access and compassionate use.

 - PF-06463922 is a potent and selective next-generation ROS1/ALK inhibitor capable of blocking crizotinib-resistant ROS1 mutations